San Francisco's beautiful skyline, charming neighborhoods, and nearby natural beauty make it a wonderful destination.

 But when traveling to any big city, you should always educate yourself about safety basics.

-Fortunately, San Francisco is safe for tourists, even solo travelers.
+Fortunately, San Francisco, and the entire Bay Area, are safe for tourists, even solo travelers.

 This post covers 7 safety tips on how to stay safe in San Francisco.